 - The implant is a little rod that is placed just under your skin.
 Its main advantage for women is that it lasts three years so you don't have to think about birth control when you travel.

 - It is also becoming increasingly available in developing countries.

 Diaphragms and cervical caps

 - A diaphragm or cervical cap is easy to carry, but the spermicides used with it are less so.

-- Diaphragms, caps and spermicides need to be stored in a cool dry place, which isn't easy to find in the tropics.
-They also require an airtight container, which isn't that easy to carry in a backpack.
+- Diaphragms, caps and spermicides need to be stored in a cool dry place, which isn't easy to find in tropical countries.

 - Smaller than a diaphragm, but difficult to find in developing countries.

 - They aren't as small as some other methods.